gmlang/ezplot-book/manuscript/04-02-dodged-n-stacked-barchart.md

 ![](images/barplot_dodged-1.png)

 We see that there are more profitable films than unprofitable ones at each time period.
 By the way, the blue and orange colors are color-blind friendly.
-Instead of a dodged bar chart, we can draw a stacked bar chart by setting `show_pct = TRUE` inside `plt()`.
+Instead of a dodged bar chart, we can draw a stacked bar chart by setting `show_pct = TRUE`.

 ```r
 plt(xvar = "year_cat", fillby="made_money", show_pct = TRUE, font_size = 8,